Research Assistant Professor

-Farya Phillips, Ph.D., CCLS, is an adjunct assistant professor and research fellow at the Institute for Collaborative Health Research and Practice in the Steve Hicks School of Social Work.
+Farya Phillips, Ph.D., CCLS, is a research assistant professor and fellow at the Institute for Collaborative Health Research and Practice in the Steve Hicks School of Social Work.
 She oversees multiple projects relating to psychosocial care in oncology.
 Her primary research interests include adolescent and young adult cancer survivors as well as interventions for children with a parent diagnosed with cancer.

 Phillips teaches “Introduction to Child Life: Psychosocial Needs of Children in Healthcare,” “Interprofessional Education in Healthcare,” and “Advanced Child Development.”
 She has a bachelor’s degree in Human Development and Family Studies from The University of Texas at Austin, a master’s degree in Education with an emphasis on Hospitalized Children from Mills College in Oakland, California, and a PhD from the University of Texas at Austin.
 She is a certified Child Life Specialist and received her internship training at Johns Hopkins Children’s Center.
 She has over 15 years of experience providing psychosocial support for children and families in healthcare environments and has worked extensively with children and families dealing with chronic illness and grief.
 Phillips has been an active member of the Association of Child Life Professionals and volunteers her time at the national level to improve psychological resources provided to families dealing with healthcare challenges.